 So, doing an air compressor repair yourself is easy.
 Plus, replacements are available in stores and by using our step-by-step guide with instructional images it’s become a lot easier, safer, and cheaper.

 Air Compressor Pressure Switch Unloader Valve Problem

 The reason why a compressor won’t start is because of the faulty compressor pressure switch.
-Actually, the problem lies with the compressor unloader valve.
+The problem lies with the compressor unloader valve.